-Top Trump Advisers Bannon And Priebus Set To Address CPAC
+Top Trump Advisers Bannon And Priebus Address CPAC

 Politics

-Top Trump Advisers Bannon And Priebus Set To Address CPAC
+Top Trump Advisers Bannon And Priebus Address CPAC

-President Trump's political odd couple of advisers are set to address the Conservative Political Action Conference, or CPAC, on Thursday afternoon.
+President Trump's political odd couple of advisers addressed the Conservative Political Action Conference, or CPAC, on Thursday afternoon.

-White House chief of staff Reince Priebus and Trump's chief strategist Steve Bannon will be interviewed together by American Conservative Union Chairman Matt Schlapp, whose organization sponsors the annual conservative confab.
+White House chief of staff Reince Priebus and Trump's chief strategist Steve Bannon were interviewed together by American Conservative Union Chairman Matt Schlapp, whose organization sponsors the annual conservative confab.

 Their joint appearance comes as both have tried to tamp down on rumors of tension between them and speculation that they represent competing centers of power within the Oval Office, with Bannon's influence over Trump often winning out.